-A travel bug skuttled around the house as I grew up, buzzing through hallways lined with photographs of faraway places.
-My parents met while on a three day trek in New Zealand, so I guess it was inevitable that they would bring the bug home with them.
+A travel bug scuttled around the house as I grew up, buzzing through hallways lined with photographs of faraway places.
+My parents met while on a three-day trek in New Zealand, so I guess it was inevitable that they would bring the bug home with them.
 I try to follow in their footsteps and travel frequently.
 I have had multiple misadventures, misspoke in some serious language mishaps, and have four fantastically frugal foreign feats to share.

 Much Ado About the £5 Play

 Mr. Mechanic and I had half a day in London before our overnight train to Edinburgh.
 We had checked off the big landmarks in a previous trip, so we didn’t make any plans this time.
 Hefting our backpacks, we decided to take to London on foot and figure it out as we went.
 We took a tube into the city and decided to stroll along the Thames.
 After an hour, we wished we could drop our bags off somewhere.